Articles

 Conventional analysis and design for tensioned membrane structures are separated by two assemblages, fixing the support positions and determining the equilibrium shape of the cable-membrane at first and checking the adequacy of the steel structure against support reactions.
 Under this methodology, the interaction between the cable-membrane and the steel structure is neglected.
 An integrated nonlinear finite element (FE) analysis, including cable element, membrane element and beam element in the FE library, is proposed in this paper for analysis of tensioned membranes supported by steel structures.
 The interaction between the support structure and the cable-membrane is examined through numerical study of a saddle shade pavilion structure.

-Numerical solution of hyperelastic membranes by energy minimization, R Bouzidi, A Van, Computers & Structures, Volume 82, Issues 23-26, 2004.
+Numerical solution of hyperelastic membranes by energy minimization, R Bouzidi, A Van, Computers & Structures, Vol 82, # 23-26, 2004.

 A numerical approach is presented for solving problems of finitely deformed membrane structures made of compressible hyperelastic material and subjected to external pressure loadings.
 Instead of following the usual finite element procedure that requires computing the material tangent stiffness and the geometric stiffness, here we solve the membrane structures by directly minimizing the total potential energy, which proves to be an attractive alternative for inflatable structures.